-Cats, in particular, will have less exposure to fatal diseases such as feline leukemia and the feline AIDS virus if they are spayed/neutered.
+Cats, in particular, will have less exposure to fatal diseases such as feline leukemia and the feline AIDS virus if they are spayed or neutered.
 They will fight less and will not be mating, which means they will be avoiding the most common ways these feline diseases are spread.

-Behavior problems are lessened when a pet is spayed or neutered:
+Behavior problems are lessened when a dog or cat is spayed or neutered:

 - Males tend to exhibit fewer testosterone-driven behaviors, such as urine marking, aggression and roaming.